 So, spend your money on getting a good angle and don’t worry as much about how high up you are.
 The seats are very steeply tiered, so the people in front of you won’t block the action.

 8. Stretch your legs

 Unfortunately, there is very little legroom at Staples Center in the cheap seats (at least in the nosebleed section).
 You have to stand up every time someone wants to pass, not to mention that your legs get stiff from being so confined.
 Honestly, I don’t know how people who are over six feet tall can sit in these seats for long periods of time.
 If you or your date are super tall, you might want to consider a more expensive section with more legroom.

 In the middle of the game, we actually took a walk around the stadium perimeter walkway on the top level.
 We did three laps in fact!
 We guessed that it was over a quarter a mile for each lap (it looked bigger than a high-school track).
 Our legs welcomed that movement after sitting for so long, and it warmed us up!
 (Obviously, we are not huge sports fans and didn’t mind missing part of the game).

 Just note that the ushers won’t let you back in until a break in the action, which was fine with us.
 She was so nice about it, even commenting on how much she liked how my date was dressed.

 9. Exit early

-This is where our decision to take the train helped us again.
+This is where our decision to take the Metro helped us again.
 We simply walked the block-and-a-half to the train station, instead of being stuck in the post-game traffic jam in the parking lot.

-The Staples Center is nicer than most sporting venues I’ve been to in terms of cleanliness, atmosphere, view, and friendliness of the staff.
+The Staples Center is nicer than most sporting venues I’ve been to in terms of cleanliness, atmosphere, view, food, and friendliness of the staff.
 It is a great place to see a sporting event, even if you are not a die-hard sports fan.
 It is located next to L.A.
 Live, so you can have dinner (or even go ice skating during the winter!) before the game or concert.
 And, there are plenty of other attractions in Downtown L.A.!